V1ola1ne/Download-Files-PS-Module/README.md

 This is a Module for Powershell, which, when imported, provides you with a single function, you can use, to Download direct File links to a specific directory.

+With the Release of Version 1.0.1 the module `Modules.Downloads.Files` is available at the PSGallery, for easier download.

 ## Requirements

     Microsoft.PowerShell.ThreadJob -> Newest Version